coders51/rabbitmq-amqp-js-client/README.md

 ## Getting started

-**NOTE:** this is just a first example and will be replaced with the reference to the _examples folder_
+**NOTE:** This is just a first example and will be replaced with a reference to the _examples folder_

+The following example demonstrates how to create an environment, open a connection, and use the management to create and delete queues, exchanges, and bindings.

 ```typescript
 const environment = createEnvironment({